wpsharks/s2member-kb/tutorials/2015/151-rolescapabilities-via-php.md

 ### Example of a Post/Page Level Restriction Change

-The following example will add several Post IDs and several Page IDs to the ones already protected by a Level 1 restriction.
+The following example will add two Post IDs and two Page IDs to the ones already protected by a Level 1 restriction.

 ```php
 <?php